MrKWatkins/ZXSpectrumNextTests/release/dmaDebug.txt

 The zxnDMA documentation can be found at https://wiki.specnext.dev/DMA (mostly describing the "zxnDMA" mode but also mentions limits of zxnDMA), for Zilog DMA chip look for regular documentation.

+### ZX128 +2 Grey with original Zilog DMA chip notes:

+- the destination port is really loaded during write phase of transfer, the read-back values after LOAD don't show the target address (as documented by Zilog).
+- also the destination port must be ++ or -- to load (as documented by Zilog).
+- the transaction starts at port A or B depending on the direction of transfer at the time of LOAD command.
+If you flip the direction after LOAD and enable the transfer, it will start with wrong port and do the write-phase first (with 0xFF byte in the intermediate storage), then the read phase, finishing the transfer with last byte read into the intermediate storage (without writing it).
+Further CONTINUE transfer will still start with wrong port (doing write first) with that intermediate value read at end of previous transfer.
+- i.e. it's essential to do the last LOAD command with the correct transfer direction set up, otherwise the transfer is damaged.
+- the port adjustment type (--/++/fixed) can be modified any time before ENABLE, even after load/continue commands, the DMA will pick the new change and use it
+- the RESET command will adjust the source port by one in the selected direction

+The photos included in `Tests/Misc/DmaInteractive/zilog_hw_photos` are from "grey" ZX128+2 with genuine Zilog DMA chip (provided by MB-02 disk system).